 There are different rules if you held a motorcycle or moped licence before 19 January 2013.

 You must pass both parts of your practical test within 2 years of taking the theory test.
-If you don’t, you’ll have to start the process again.
+If you do not, you’ll have to start the process again.

 There are different categories of motorbike - you’ll need to get the right entitlement on your licence and be old enough to do so.

 The way moped entitlements are shown on your licence have changed, but you still need to be 16 to ride one.